zhenyuanlu/zhenyuanlu.github.io/courses/ie6600-bos-fa20.md

 ---
 layout: course
-permalink: /ie6600-bos-fa21/
+categories: courses
 maintitle: <b>C</b>omputation and <b>V</b>isualization for <b>A</b>nalytics
 class: course
-title: IE6600 • Fall 2021 • Northeastern University • Boston
+title: IE6600 • Fall 2020 • Northeastern University • Boston
+description: IE6600 covers basic of the R, and R Shiny for data preprocessing, and visualization.
+It introduces students to static and interactive visualization, dashboard, and platform that reveal information, patterns, interactions, and comparisons by paying attention to details such as color encoding, a shape selection, spatial layout, and annotation.
 image: neu.png
 nav: IE6600
-description: IE6600 covers basic of the R, and R Shiny for data preprocessing, and visualization.
-It introduces students to static and interactive visualization, dashboard, and platform that reveal information, patterns, interactions, and comparisons by paying attention to details such as color encoding, a shape selection, spatial layout, and annotation.
 ---

-IE6600 covers basic of the R, and R Shiny for data preprocessing, and visualization.
+This course covers basic of the R, and R Shiny for data preprocessing, and visualization.
 It introduces students to static and interactive visualization, dashboard, and platform that reveal information, patterns, interactions, and comparisons by paying attention to details such as color encoding, a shape selection, spatial layout, and annotation.
 Based on these fundamentals of analytical and creative thinking, the course then focuses on data visualization techniques and the use of the most current popular software tools that support data exploration, analytics-based storytelling and knowledge discovery, and decision-making in engineering, healthcare operations, manufacturing, and related applications.

 ***

-- **Class:** Wed 06:00pm – 09:30pm (ET)
+- **Class:** Tue, Fri 08:30am – 10:10am (ET)
-- **Location:** Robinson Hall 409
+- **Location:** Online via Zoom
-- **Dates:** 09/08/2020 – 12/18/2021
+- **Dates:** 09/11/2020 – 12/11/2020
-- **Administration:** Class/HW/project questions, discussion or assignments will be only posted via Canvas
+- **Administration:** Class/HW/project questions, discussion or assignments will be only posted via Piazza (sign up link see slides or directly through Canvas).
 - **HW submission:** [Canvas](https://canvas.northeastern.edu/){:target="\_blank"}
+- **Online lectures:** The lectures will be live-streamed through Zoom.
+- **Teaching style:** [There’s no speed limit](https://sive.rs/kimo){:target="\_blank"}.

 ***

 <!-- Staff  -->
 <div class="instructors clearfix">
-  {% for instructor in site.data.staff_bos_fa21.instructor %}
+  {% for instructor in site.data.staff_bos_fa20.instructor %}
   <div class="instructor-profile-two-col">
     <a href="{{ instructor.url }}" target="_blank"><img src="{{ instructor.image | prepend: '/assets/img/' | relative_url }}" /></a>
     <ul class="instructor-info">